The eVTOL Industry. Another OceanGate?

 The Leadership Problem

 Remember when Boeing put an accountant in charge, and things went south?
-Well, we’re seeing something similar here.
+Well, we’re seeing something worse here.
 These eVTOL companies have CEOs who couldn’t tell the difference between an aileron and a rudder.
-They’re pushing their teams to meet crazy deadlines and safety?
+They’re pushing teams to meet crazy deadlines and safety?
 It’s an afterthought.
 It’s a troubling situation that exponentially worsens as the FAA approaches the sector – obviously because these aircraft need Airworthiness certifications before entering into service – with insufficient knowledge.
 You see, the truth here is that former FAA employees, now very well into retirement, found the goose with the golden eggs, lobbying for the eVTOL companies in Washington, DC.

 Hiring Practices That’ll Make You Facepalm